 A digital revolution is currently taking place that is transforming the world we live in.
-Over the next few years, many organisations will need to go through radical change programmes and in some cases completely reinvent themselves to remain relevant and competitive.
+Over the next few years, many organizations will need to go through radical change programs and, in some cases, completely reinvent themselves to remain relevant and competitive.
 The risks associated with disruptive innovation are now high on the board agenda.
-This is not always translating into a coherent strategy and many organisations do not fully understand the potential risks and are not demonstrating a sense of urgency.
+This is not always translating into a coherent strategy and many organizations do not fully understand the potential risks and are not demonstrating a sense of urgency.

 The impact of these changes has been dramatic, and many long-established household brands have disappeared in the process.
 The examples are, however, no longer isolated.
 Depending on your perspective, the exciting or worrisome truth is that the digital revolution is only just getting started and the pace of change is accelerating rapidly.

 The first wave of change came with the dot-com boom at the turn of the century.
 Mass adoption of technology by consumers, combined with the digital- native generation growing up into consumers with discretionary spending capacity and a different set of expectations, along with global capital to invest following the banking crisis and the global economic downturn, have created an environment requiring nearly every business to transform or wither on the vine.

 No industry is immune.
 Wearable technology, driverless cars, the Internet of Things, robotics, blockchain, biometrics, drones and nanotech are but a few examples of the technologies which leaders of the future are finding creative ways to use today.
 Some might say that this is akin to Darwinian evolution: These initial early adoptions will morph over time into real-world disruptive applications that will ultimately reinvent the way we interact as a species and deepen our interrelationship with and interdependence on technologies.